uwdata/boba/tutorial/simple.md

 Now, calling the tool with the file path to your script and JSON will output 3 python scripts.
-Each script is a universe where you choose a different cutoff value for removing outliers; for example, one of the universes is exactly the same as the simple analysis script we started with.
+Each script is a universe where you choose a different cutoff value for removing outliers; for example, one of the universes is exactly the same as the analysis script we started with.

 If you specify multiple decisions, we will output **all combinations** of possible alternatives (i.e. the number of output scripts will be the